 People use different strategies to shape how others see them.
 These techniques help control perceptions in personal, social, and professional situations.
 Sociologist Erving Goffman introduced the concept of self-presentation, explaining how people adjust their behavior to fit social expectations.

-3. Conformity – People adjust their actions to fit in with a group.
-This can include dressing a certain way, adopting shared opinions, or suppressing emotions to avoid conflict.
+- Conformity: Individuals modify their behaviors to fit in with a particular group.
+This can involve dressing a certain way, sharing similar views with others, or hiding emotions in order to prevent disagreements with others.

-4. Defensive Strategies – People protect their image by avoiding situations that may harm their reputation.
-Someone who lacks confidence in public speaking might avoid presentations altogether.
+- Defensive Strategies: Individuals defend their images by avoiding behaviors that could harm their reputation.
+For example, someone who lacks confidence in public speaking may deliberately avoid presenting in front of groups.

-7. Self-Control – People regulate their emotions and reactions to maintain a certain image.
-Staying calm under pressure in a job interview demonstrates confidence.
+- Self-Control: Individuals regulate their emotions and reactions in order to maintain a specific image.
+Displaying composure in a stressful situation, such as a job interview, indicates confidence.

 Impression management happens everywhere, from social media to the workplace.
 Understanding these techniques can help people navigate relationships, build trust, and achieve personal and professional success.